alexhkurz/alexhkurz.github.io/notes/WASET.md

 ---

 Ever heard of WASET?
 Or predatory publishing?
-I didn't ... until yesterday.
+I didn't ... until yesterday, Dec 16, 2019.

 Yesterday I learned of the  [14.
 International Conference on Topology, Algebra, and Categories in Logic](https://waset.org/topology-algebra-and-categories-in-logic-conference-in-january-2020-in-rome).